connectivedx/Phoenix/README.md

     ```
     $ gulp
     ```
-2. build-watch.cmd will execute the development build and watch for file changes, automatically reloading your browser if you have LiveReload installed..
+2. build-watch.cmd will execute the development build and watch for file changes, automatically reloading your browser if you have LiveReload installed.
 On Mac OS, execute this command:

     ```
     $ gulp watch
     ```
-3. build-production.cmd will execute the production build, which lints, concatenates, and minifies files..
+3. build-production.cmd will execute the production build, which lints, concatenates, and minifies files.
 On Mac OS, execute this command:

     ```
     $ gulp production